rajeshmuraleedharan/google-gemma-3-sample/README.md

 # Google Gemma 3 Sample LLM Agents

-This repository contains sample implementations of LLM (Large Language Model) agents using Google Gemma 3.
+This repository contains sample implementations of LLM agents using Google Gemma 3 and other models like Qwen2 and GPT-2.
+The goal is to provide a comprehensive guide and examples for developers interested in leveraging LLM technology.

 ## Table of Contents
 - [Introduction](#introduction)